cmmid/ptmc/README.md

 ```

-## Background

 See background/ptmc.pdf.

-## Usage
+## Getting Started

 We offer several examples of how to implement this package.

 - Case 1: A simple implementation with a continuous space of parameters
+- Case 2: Negronis all round: simulation recovery of a discrete model 🍹

 ## Contributing